-If the Fund obtains a QFII or RQFII license to invest in A-Shares, Krane and/or a sub-adviser will be required to transfer the entire investment principal for its A-Share quota into a local sub-custodian account within such time period as specified by SAFE.
+If the Fund obtains a QFII or RQFII license to invest in A-Shares, Krane will be required to transfer the entire investment principal for its A-Share quota into a local sub-custodian account within such time period as specified by SAFE.
 These limitations may also prevent the Fund from making certain distributions to shareholders.